allypayne/SQuAD-Tools/README.md

 # SQuAD-Tools
-some of the code that's been implemented for work over the summer
+Some of the code that's been implemented for work over the summer.
+This file serves as a roadmap to the other tools in this directory and the meaning of each.

+# PlotGuidelines
-# Plots for the Poster (/Guidelines to Plots)
+(/Guidelines to Plots)
-If you want to create a draft plot with our data you can do so with the make_plot function within my script titled "detections"
-You should first create a data set using "detections" for either the HI or OVI the detections and another data set for the OVI detections.
-You will then need to create a "non detections" data set using the same script file.
-This are both required parameters for the make_plot function.
-With these tools you can create draft plots that we are using in our upcoming poster!
-Start by adjusting the color bar (and corresponding titles); ideas for these plots include: sqrt_M_tot_OVI, sqrt_M_tot_HI, H_I_total_log10_N, O_VI_total_log10_N
+Refer to this file to gain an understanding of detections/ non detections and how to create draft plots that are used for analysis.

 ##